foobara/foobara/README.md

 Many are in separate repositories which you can see at: https://github.com/orgs/foobara/repositories

-This repository, however, is a monorepo.
-Sometimes projects are extracted from here into their own repositories.
-Each project in this repository has its own directory in the projects/ directory.
+This repository, however, is a monorepo which in turn contains two submonorepos!
+You can see the projects in this repository in projects/ and `projects/typesystem` and `projects/entities` are their own submonorepos with their own `projects/` directories.

+These two submonorepos are in the process of being decoupled for removal into their own repositories/gems so that Foobara can require `typesystem` but not the less stable `entities` in preparation for a 1.0 release.

+Sometimes projects are extracted from this repository into their own repositories.

 # Licensing